house-of-abbey/GarminHomeAssistant/README.md

 3. Add the URL of your JSON file, e.g. `https://homeassistant.local/local/garmin/<something>.json`.

 You should now have a working application on your watch and be able to operate your Home Assistant devices for as long as your watch is within Bluetooth range of your phone.

+## External Device Changes

+Home Assistant will inevitably change the state of devices you are also controlling via your Garmin.
+The Garmin application does not maintain a web socket to listen for changes.
+Instead it must poll the Home Assistant API with your key.
+Therefore the application is not responsive to changes, instead there will be a delay of about 5 seconds to pick up state changes.
+The thinking here is that the watch application will only ever be open briefly not persistently, so the delay in picking up state changes won't be observed often for any race condition between two controllers.

+## Changes to the (JSON) Dashboard Definition

+When you change the JSON file defining your dashboard, you must exit the application and the reopen it.
+It only takes a matter of a few seconds to pick up the new definition, but it is not automatic.